alohamujeeb/alohamujeeb.github.io/docs/tutorials/docker/docker-network-example.md

 ```

 ---
-## 5. Build client and server dockers
+## 5. Build client and server images

 ### Build server image
 1. Open a terminal and navigate to the **server** folder.